fictgenics/Automated-Cold-Emailer/readme.md

 ## We're Just Getting Started

-We believe in progress.
-And we’re putting a ding in the universe with this project.
+We believe in progress. feel free to contribute.

-* Fictgenics - fictgenics@gmail.com
+fictgenics@gmail.com